LITTLE TOKYO IN PARIS

 LEARN ABOUT THE "QUARTIER"

 The Gramont street in in line with the Sainte-Anne street and it is very easy to walk from our hotel to this small district called "Little Tokyo" that surrounds Sainte-Anne street.
-It is a famous location for all japanese visitors, because it gathers numerous restaurants entorely dedicated to japanese cooking and gastronomy.
+It is a famous location for all japanese visitors, because it gathers numerous restaurants entorely dedicated to japanese (but also korean) cooking and gastronomy.

 Take the time to look at the shop windows, to choose the ambiance of the restaurant, the organization, your type of cooking.
 Kitchen are often visible from the streets and you will easily see what you will enjoy eating.
 You may sit or choose take-away in most restaurants...